Skip to main content

 To ensure fairness and to reduce potential bias or pre-judgement, all cases will be presented in an anonymised format.

-Any request for a discretionary review of the CIL payment will be considered by an independent, professionally qualified and experienced person subject to being able to appoint such a person.
+Any request for a discretionary review of the CIL payment will be considered by an independent, professionally qualified and experienced person.
+This person has now been appointed.
 The independent person will carry out a full review and make a recommendation to the Assistant Director of Planning as to whether there should be a withdrawal or revision to the CIL liability.
 The Assistant Director of Planning will then make the decision which will be published on-line.

 The independent person will carry out a full review and make a recommendation to the Assistant Director of Planning as to whether there should be a withdrawal or revision to the CIL liability.

-The Assistant Director of Planning will prepare a report to be considered by the Executive at the first opportunity possible following 3 month and 9 months respectively of the commencement of the Review.
-The report will include a summary of all decision made by the date of the report together with any changes to the way CIL is the customer journey taken from learning through the Review process.
+The Assistant Director of Planning will prepare a report to be considered by the Executive at the first opportunity possible following 3 months and 9 months respectively of the commencement of the review.
+The report will include a summary of all decision made by the date of the report together with any changes to the way CIL is the customer journey taken from learning through the review process.